-We are quickly approaching summer vacation and most parents are all starting to think about what activities they can have their children do independently and keep them busy throughout their break.
-And this is why we want to provide parents with some resources and ideas for creating a successful summer for your kids!
+We are quickly approaching summer vacation, and most parents are starting to think about what activities their children can do independently and keep them busy throughout their break.
+And this is why we want to provide parents with resources, ideas and strategies for a successful summer with their kids!

 It also helps to create a visual plan for your kids.
 This is especially helpful for younger kids.
-A visual of their schedule allows them to move forward through things on their own.
+A visual of their schedule allows them to move through things independently.

 Secondly, Pinterest is your friend!
 It has many different resources for creating schedules, finding activities, and templates.
-We recommend it for scavenger hunts, treasure hunts, themed activities, and so much more.
-If you’re ever stumped on how to switch up an activity, Pinterest is there to give you new ideas on themes and materials.
+We recommend it for scavenger hunts, treasure hunts, themed activities, and much more.
+Pinterest is there to give you new ideas on themes and materials if you’re ever stumped on how to switch up an activity.

 - Reading books: This can promote auditory, recall, and comprehension skills!
-Tell your kids that you are going to ask them questions at the end of the book to see what they remember.
+Tell your kids that you will ask them questions at the end of the book to see what they remember.
 If they don’t remember what happens, you can look for contextual clues on the page or point to different pictures.
-If your child can read, you can have independent reading time and then they can tell you what they learned or liked most about the stories at the end.
-If your child cannot read, but you need time for them to do th activity independently, you can have them look through the pictures in different books and tell you what they think happened in the stories at the end.
+If your child can read, you can have independent reading time, and then they can tell you what they learned or liked most about the stories at the end.
+If your child cannot read but needs time to do the activity independently, you can have them look through the pictures in different books and tell you what they think happened in the stories at the end.

-- Scavenger hunts: On nice days, instead of sending kids outside to just play, create a scavenger hunt that allows them to engage with their environment.
-Tell them to try to find three leaves, find two sticks, find something that is round, something that is green, etc… This can also help kids learn how to categorize and think about things.
+- Scavenger hunts: On nice days, instead of sending kids outside just to play, create a scavenger hunt that allows them to engage with their environment.
+Tell them to try to find three leaves, two sticks, something round, green, etc. This can also help kids learn how to categorize and think about things.

-- Chores: These can be fun and if you have multiple kids you can create a competition out of the different activities.
-Get a timer out and see who can complete their chore/task first.
+- Chores: These can be fun, and if you have multiple kids, you can create a competition out of the different activities.
+Get a timer and see who can complete their chore/task first.
 Simple household chores help with categorization, following directions, and developing fine and gross motor skills.
 This also helps your kids learn how to clean up after themselves and can make organization a fun activity!
-To make chores or clean up easier, you can label bins or put pictures of the items that go there in the front of the location.
+To do chores or clean up easier, you can label bins or put pictures of the items in front of the location.

 - Treasure hunts: This can be done inside or outside and is a great option for using clues.
-Once your child finds a clue or completes a puzzle or activity tell them where to go next.
-If you have time you can also create a treasure map for them to follow and you can mark an X on where they should look next.
+Once your child finds a clue or completes a puzzle or activity, tell them where to go next.
+If you have time, you can create a treasure map for them to follow and mark an X on where they should look next.

-- Drawing activities: These are great because they can be done anywhere and you can use a variety of materials to mix it up.
-Have them draw while they are taking their daily bath by using their bubbles or by using chalk on the sidewalk.
+- Drawing activities: These are great because they can be done anywhere, and you can use various materials to mix it up.
+Have them draw while taking their daily bath using bubbles or chalk on the sidewalk.
 You can prompt them to draw specific things they see or know.
-Ask them to write their name, draw their favorite cartoon, or the environment around them.
-This is a great activity that helps work on your child’s fine motor skills.
+Ask them to write their name and draw their favorite cartoon or the environment around them.
+This great activity helps work on your child’s fine motor skills.

 Last but not least, when thinking about different activities, try to incorporate different tasks that will allow them to develop their motor, speech, and sensory skills.
-Breaks are a great time to work on skills that maybe weren’t addressed during the school year or build upon skills that they just started working on.
+Breaks are a great time to work on skills not addressed during the school year or build upon skills they just started working on.

-Now is the time to get excited about your plan and get your kids pumped about their summer plans too.
-The more excited each of you are, the more likely you’ll stick to your plans and keep the kids motivated in their summer activities.
+Now is the time to get excited about your plan and get your kids pumped about their summer plans.
+The more excited each of you is, the more likely you’ll stick to your plans and keep the kids motivated in their summer activities.

 We cannot wait to hear what types of activities you and your kids get up to this summer!